 holidays: This is an optional field passed when we want to exclude the holidays or weekends.
 It can be passed as a single or multiple range value.

 It is very simple and easy to use.
 Let us understand the working of the WORKDAY function in some examples.

-Consider the following scenario, a company received an order to manufacture a piece of machinery, and the assigned team started the project on a specified date, and it is assumed that the manufacturing process will consume 35 days.
-Further, the company doesn’t operate on weekends and holidays.
-Given these variables, you need to calculate the estimated completion date of the project.
+Consider the following scenario: a company received an order to manufacture a piece of machinery, and the assigned team started the project on a specified date.
+It is assumed that the manufacturing process will consume 35 days.
+Further, the company does not operate on weekends and holidays.
+Given these variables, you must calculate the project’s estimated completion date.

-The Starting date is in cell B2, and the number of production days is in cell B3, and the Holidays with their dates are in the range D2:E11.
+The start_date is in cell B2, the number of production days is in cell B3, and the holidays with their dates are in the range D2:E11.

-The starting date is the date value in cell B2, the number of days in cell B3, and holidays E2:E11.
+The start_date is the date value in cell B2, the number of days in cell B3, and holidays E2:E11.

-We will be using the Workday function, and the days will be 1 as we want to add consecutive days and without passing the last argument that is optional and is for holidays.
+We will use the Workday function, and the days will be 1 as we want to add consecutive days without passing the last argument, which is optional and for holidays.